Frequently asked questions

 What does your design and development process look like?

-Every project follows three phases: Strategy, Build, and Evolution.
+Every project moves through three connected phases: Strategy, Build, and Evolution.

-Strategy is where we define what the website needs to do.
-We work through your business goals, audience, content requirements, and priorities — so we're building with intent, not guesswork.
-This phase prevents the site from becoming a collection of disconnected ideas.
+Strategy is where we define what the website needs to do before any pixels move.
+We work through business goals, audience, content, and priorities, so we're building with intent rather than guesswork.
+This phase is what stops a site becoming a collection of disconnected ideas.

-Build is where design and development happen.
-Jamie leads the design direction while Alec handles the Webflow build, with regular check-ins and Loom walkthroughs to keep you across progress.
-We test thoroughly before launch — responsiveness, performance, accessibility, and functionality.
+Build is where design and development happen in parallel.
+Jamie leads design direction in Figma while Alec handles the Webflow build, with regular Loom walkthroughs and check-ins so you're never wondering where things are at.
+We test thoroughly before launch: responsive behaviour, performance, accessibility, and functionality.

 Evolution is what happens after launch.
 Rather than handing over the keys and disappearing, we stay involved to refine, update, and improve the site over time.
-This is where most of the long-term value is created.
+This is where most of the long-term value gets created, and it's the part of our model we care most about.

 How long does a typical project take?